 That may be true, but don't necessarily blame it on the property assessment or the Assessor.
 His job is to estimate the value of every property in the township as close to 1/3 of market value as possible.
 This will assure that each taxpayer will bear a "fair share" of the tax burden.
 The amount of taxes is determined by the voters, the municipalities, school boards, and other taxing bodies in the area.

 No. Most normal maintenance of the home will not raise the assessment.
-Additions to the home, such as in-ground swimming pools, decks, porches, or fireplaces, etc., may add considerable value to the home and may increase the assessment.
+Improvements to the property, such as a room addition, in-ground swimming pools, fireplaces, etc., may add considerable value to the home and may increase the assessment.

 The best place to start is by contacting the Assessor's Office in person or by phone.
 We will listen to why you feel there is a problem with the assessment, and explain our position.
-Most problems are cleared up after talking to the Assessor, but if you are still not satisfied a complaint may be filed with the DuPage County Board of Review.
+Most problems are cleared up after talking to the Assessor, but if you are still not satisfied an appeal may be filed with the DuPage County Board of Review.

 Generally, yes.
 It is too late to appeal for that assessment year, unless you have already filed with the Board of Review.
 It might still be beneficial to talk with the Assessor, if you have not done so already, for the current assessment year.